joj-macho/Pythological-Playground/address-book/README.md

 > 5
 View All Contacts:

-Name: Adam
+Name: Alice
 Phone: 123456789
-Email: adam@email.com
+Email: alice@email.com

 Name: Bob
-Phone: 987654213
+Phone: 987654321
-Email: bob@ddmail.com
+Email: bob@email.com

 Select a what you want to do between 1 and 8:
 1. Add New Contact